 If the abuser has been convicted of a crime, can s/he keep or buy a gun?

-Under Maine state law, a person cannot get a firearm permit, which is necessary to legally have or buy a firearm, if any of the following apply:
+Under Maine state law, it is illegal to have or buy a firearm if any of the following apply:

 - domestic violence assault;

 - a crime in Maine that is punishable by a prison sentence of more than one year or a similar crime in another state;

 - a federal crime that is punishable by a prison sentence of more than one year

 - a crime in another state that is punishable by a prison sentence of more than one year, not including misdemeanor crimes that are punishable by a prison sentence of two years or less; or

 - any crime committed while using a firearm or other dangerous weapon in Maine, in another state, or in the Passamaquoddy Tribe or Penobscot Nation;1 or